| Call 1979

 - "His technical knowledge is excellent and the quality of his advice is top-notch.
 He is responsive, available and always reassuring. it gives you tremendous confidence having him in your corner."
 "A Go-to guy for particularly complex trusts matters and excellent if you need someone who thinks outside the box."
 (Trusts, Chambers UK 2018)

 - "Fun to work with, and has a wonderful turn of phrase.
-He give straightforward advice."
+He gives straightforward advice."
 (Professional Negligence, Chambers UK 2018)

 - "Excellent at technical and intricate trust work.
 He fully understands some very obscure aspects of trust law and has real in-depth legal knowledge."
 (Chancery: Traditional, Chambers UK 2018)